 A virtual receptionist is someone that works remotely and provides all the same services of an in-house receptionist, but without the physical presence.
 In many cases, these individuals and companies can integrate with your software and work through the cloud to keep everything streamlined and make sure that they have access to everything that they need.
 This can be done for a fraction of the cost of hiring someone in-house, too, which can make a big difference.

 You’ve got a business to run, but that doesn’t mean that you have to do it all.
 Hiring a receptionist can be an asset but outsourcing to a team might offer even more value.
-For starters, when you partner with the dedicated agents at Smith.ai, you’ll get full-service solutions for phone calls, live website chat, SMS and Facebook message answering, and so much more.
+For starters, when you partner with the dedicated agents at Smith.ai, you’ll get full-service solutions for phone calls, live website chat, SMS, and so much more.

 Let us handle the calls, chats, and other admin needs while you’re building your business and giving your clients the services they deserve.
 We’ll even help you create a dynamic strategy to manage all of it, regardless of your needs.